PanicStation.org

 What can wait

-• You do not need to decide today whether to file a police report, seek a protective order, or change gyms.
+• You do not need to decide today whether to make a police report, change gyms, or take any further formal step.

-• You do not need to craft a perfect timeline right now—write down the basics and pause.
+• You do not need to write a detailed account right now.

-• You do not need to respond to the person’s messages or accept apologies.
+• You do not need to respond to messages or accept an apology.

 Important reassurance